getsentry/sentry-docs/src/docs/product/performance/resources.md

 If you have performance monitoring enabled for your frontend, you can see how your browser resources are performing in Sentry.

 Starting with the [**Resources** page](#resources-page), you get a high-level overview of how your resources are doing.
-From there, you can drill into a specific query's [**Resource Summary** page](#resource-summary-page) and then investigate sample events from the [Sample List](#sample-list) to better understand the context of its performance in a specific page.
+From there, you can drill into a specific resource's [**Resource Summary** page](#resource-summary-page) and then investigate sample events from the [Sample List](#sample-list) to better understand the context of its performance in a specific page.

 <!-- TODO add gif -->

 ## Prerequisites and Limitations

 The resource pages are only available for frontend JavaScript projects with performance monitoring enabled.
-You need to enable automatic instrumentation via the `BrowserTracing` integration for your frontend project to see resource performance data.

-Automatic Instrumentation for frontend JavaScript is supported for the following platforms:
+For the best experience, we recommend enabling automatic instrumentation via the `BrowserTracing` integration for your frontend project to see resource performance data.
+This is supported for the following JavaScript platforms:

 - [Vanilla JavaScript](/platforms/javascript/performance/)
 - [Angular](/platforms/javascript/guides/angular/performance/)